Printer Friendly

 1. To break the continuity or uniformity of: Rain interrupted our baseball game.

-2. To hinder or stop the action or discourse of (someone) by breaking in on: The baby interrupted me while I was on the phone.
+2. To stop (someone engaged in an activity) by saying or doing something: The baby interrupted me while I was on the phone.

 v.intr.